LJPZebra/OLU/1P_Multicolor_System.md

 (2) To combine the two lasers into a single mode fiber attach the two inputs of the [fiber optic coupler](https://www.thorlabs.com/thorproduct.cfm?partnumber=TW470R5F2) to the FC/PC connector of each laser.
 The blue and the green lasers will be combined and are available at both output fiber ports.

-(3-5) Assemble the NA-expander: Take the [FC/PC connector](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05FC#ad-image-0) which will later hold the optical fiber that delivers the laser.
+(3-5) Assemble the Fiber support tube: Take the [FC/PC connector](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05FC#ad-image-0) which will later hold the optical fiber that delivers the laser.
 Screw the connector into the [lens tube](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05M10) (black) but not too far so that you can easily attach and detach the optical fiber.
 Fix the connector with the two retaining rings.

 #### Adapt Scientifica Scope to receive light-sheet unit